Global & Korea Equity Market Intelligence — 2026-05-12

 Market Snapshot — By the Numbers

-| Index | Closing | Change | Performance |
+| Index | Close | Change | Notes |

 |---|---|---|---|

-| KOSPI | 7,999 (Intraday high) / Closed slightly lower | — | Foreign selling pressure |
+| KOSPI | 7,999 (intraday high) / Closed slightly lower | — | Foreign selling pressure |

-| KOSDAQ | Up | — | AI & semiconductor rally |
+| KOSDAQ | Higher | — | AI & semiconductor strength |

-| S&P 500 | New record high | Small ▲ | AI semiconductor driven |
+| S&P 500 | New all-time high | Modest ▲ | AI semiconductors leading |

-| Nasdaq | New record high | Small ▲ | Tech-led |
+| Nasdaq | New all-time high | Modest ▲ | Tech stocks driving |

-| Dow Jones | Mixed | — | Oil & Iran instability |
+| Dow Jones | Modest volatility | — | Oil uncertainty, Iran concerns |

-| Nikkei 225 | Mixed | — | Asian market volatility |
+| Nikkei 225 | Mixed | — | Asian mixed tone |

-| Hang Seng | Mixed | — | Asian market volatility |
+| Hang Seng | Mixed | — | Asian mixed tone |

 Korea Market Deep Dive